burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 * It covers recent materials from 2010-2020.
 * Material covers tools to analyze existing algorithms and ways construct own algorithms suitable for a specific situation or specific Hardware
 * Original methods have been developed not in a very uniform way.
 This course systematize this and bring unification without loss of convergence guarantees

-There are a lot of materials.
-And in my personal feeling, this course should have 6 credits.

-The course was taught by [prof. Peter Richtarik](https://richtarik.org/) and has a lot of interaction with the students.
-If you're a student, you love math, and you're working to create future Machine Learning/AI you should enroll in it definitely!

 ## GPU and GPGPU Programming, CS380